Baby Boomers vs Gen X: How They Approach Retirement Differently

 Profit and prosper with the best of expert advice - straight to your e-mail.

-“Gen Xers are more DIY, boomers are more DIFM (do-it-for-me),” says Eric Ludwig, the director of the Center for Retirement Income at the American College of Financial Services.
-“Gen Xers are more likely to research online and do comparative shopping versus boomers who will ask their circle of friends.”
+“Gen Xers are more DIY (do-it-yourself); boomers are more DIFM (do-it-for-me),” says Eric Ludwig, director of the Center for Retirement Income at the American College of Financial Services.
+“Gen Xers are more likely to research online and do comparative shopping vs boomers, who will ask their circle of friends.”

-Even today Gen X has it rougher than their predecessors.
-Many are part of the sandwich generation, taking care of their parents and their children at the same time, and finding it hard to save for retirement.
+Even today, Gen X has it rougher than their predecessors.
+Many are part of the sandwich generation, taking care of their parents and children at the same time, and finding it hard to save for retirement.

-“From an investing perspective, Gen Xers were given the short end of the stick,” says Sam Nofzinger, general manager of brokerage at Public.com, the online investing app.
+“From an investing perspective, Gen Xers were given the short end of the stick,” says Sam Nofzinger, general manager of brokerage at Public.com, an online investing app.

-“Starting in the 80s and 90s, right when this cohort was getting into the workforce, a lot of companies were moving away from pension plans toward 401(k)s, putting the onus of saving on the individual as opposed to the company.”
+“Starting in the 80s and 90s, right when this cohort was getting into the workforce, a lot of companies were moving away from pension plans toward 401(k)s, putting the onus of saving on the individual as opposed to the company,” Nofzinger says.

-In the early days of 401(k)s, people weren’t saving, nor was there a ton of information available about saving, investing and planning for retirement.
+In the early days of 401(k)s, people weren’t saving, and there wasn't a ton of information available about saving, investing and planning for retirement.
 While some Gen Xers have caught up, many aren’t as confident as baby boomers that they will live comfortably in retirement.

 BlackRock’s Read on Retirement survey from last year highlighted that.
 Among the generations, Gen X was the least likely to feel confident about retirement, with 60% feeling like they were on track and 63% concerned they would outlive their retirement savings.
-Among working Baby Boomers, 68% are confident they are on track.
+Among working baby boomers, 68% are confident they're on track.

-Gen X would rather plan for retirement without an advisor
+Gen X would rather plan for retirement without an adviser

 BlackRock also found Gen X was the least likely generation to use financial advisers for retirement planning, preferring to do it alone.
-Gen Xers are also more comfortable with technology than their older counterparts, which could explain why they aren’t seeking help from financial advisers like the baby boomers.
+Gen Xers are also more comfortable with technology than their older counterparts, which could explain why they aren’t seeking help from financial advisers as the baby boomers are.

 “Gen Xers are the first generation to really embrace E*Trade (the online trading platform).
-When robo advisors came out about ten years ago, they were the early adopters compared to baby boomers,” says Ludwig.
+When robo advisers came out about 10 years ago, they were the early adopters compared to baby boomers,” says Ludwig.

 In terms of Social Security benefits, baby boomers are more optimistic

 When it comes to Social Security as a retirement tool, a large majority of baby boomers expect it to be a big source of their retirement cash flow and to last their lifetime.
-While they find recent changes at the Social Security Administration under the Department of Government Efficiency (DOGE) concerning, they don’t think it will impact their funds like younger generations.
+While they find recent changes at the Social Security Administration under the Department of Government Efficiency (DOGE) concerning, they don’t think it will impact their funds as younger generations do.

 “Generation Xers are less optimistic about whether they will receive it (Social Security), but I think that’s a good thing,” says Ludwig.
 "It's actually driving them to save more on their own.”